Akshaybhawarkiti/Assignment/README.md

 This Python program provides a graphical user interface (GUI) to convert between Euler angles and quaternions, along with a real-time 3D orientation visualization.

 # Main Features:
-Convert Euler → Quaternion and Quaternion → Euler (vice versa).
+- Convert Euler → Quaternion and Quaternion → Euler (vice versa).
-Uses randomly generated angles for quick testing and demonstration.
+- Uses randomly generated angles for quick testing and demonstration.
-Results are shown in both radians and degrees.
+- Results are shown in both radians and degrees.
-3D visualization of the orientation using Matplotlib’s 3D toolkit.
+- 3D visualization of the orientation using Matplotlib’s 3D toolkit.
-GUI interface — no terminal commands required during use.
+- GUI interface — no terminal commands required during use.
-Scrollable text output for easy history viewing.
+- Scrollable text output for easy history viewing.
-Threaded execution to keep the interface responsive.
+- Threaded execution to keep the interface responsive.

-# Dependancies or libs to download
+# Dependencies or Libraries to Download
-math /n
+math
-random /n
+random
-time /n
+time
-threading /n
+threading
-tkinter /n
+tkinter
+numpy
+matplotlib